There's nothing like a sibling to send us to the point of fury and beyond.

 But then the survival of the fittest within any family centres around being able to shift the blame from yourself onto your sibling whenever anything goes wrong, doesn't it?

 Thank you for reading my article about twins in horror fiction.
-I'll be back on Saturday.
-In the meantime, why not share your thoughts in the comments section below?

 If you’ve enjoyed this article, you might like to subscribe to my blog.